WordPress/block-development-examples/README.md

 # WP Block Development Examples

 Welcome to the `wp-block-development-examples` repo on GitHub.
-Here you can find a bunch of block-related examples for Gutenberg that you can use to learn about Block Development.
+Here you can find a bunch of block-related examples for WordPress that you can use to learn about Block Development.

 Every example is contained in a plugin so to see an example in action the related plugin needs to be installed and activated in a WordPress installation.